WebAssembly/spec/document/core/valid/conventions.rst

       }

    A |BLOCK| instruction is only valid when the instruction sequence in its body is.
-   Moreover, the result type must match the block's annotation :math:`t^?`.
+   Moreover, the result type must match the block's annotation :math:`[t^?]`.
    If so, then the |BLOCK| instruction has the same type as the body.
-   Inside the body an additional label of the same type is available, which is expressed by locally extending the context :math:`C` with the additional label information for the premise.
+   Inside the body an additional label of the same type is available, which is expressed by extending the context :math:`C` with the additional label information for the premise.

 .. [#tapl]